nicolastrres/pycaesar/README.md

 2. Create a new virtual environment `pyvenv ~/.virtualenvs/pycaesar && source ~/.virtualenvs/pycaesar/bin/activate`
 3. Install the requirements `pip install -r requirements.txt`
 4. Write your tests on tests/
+5. Run `py.test --cov=caesar tests/test.py` to see the test coverage
-5. Run the tests `py.test tests/test.py`
+6. Run the tests `py.test tests/test.py`
-6. Run `flake8 caesar tests`
+7. Run `flake8 caesar tests`
-7. Push your changes and make a pull request.
+8. Push your changes and make a pull request.